JasonWHowell/automation/AzureDevOpsAutomation/README.md

    - Microsoft.TeamFoundation.Client.dll

 2. The script prompts you to log in with your Azure credentials.
 Note:  Creating tags in the ADO instance requires additional permissions that may cause a failure if you add new tags that are not yet in the system.

 ## Wishlist to-do

-1. Resize fields in Excel automatically to avoid dates with `######` as the value

-2. Add color coding to the low engagement fields.
+1. Add color coding to the low engagement fields.
 Its hard to do since the current Excel export doesn't include colors or an indicator of what high and low engagement is.

-3. Detect duplicate items that already exist in DevOps and skip creating those.
+2. Detect duplicate items that already exist in DevOps and skip creating those.

-4. Assign the new maintenance items to article ms.author value (optional)
+3. Assign the new maintenance items to article ms.author value (optional)

 ## Known issues